lingaicyrille/Analog-Digital-Project1/README.md

 Shift Keying-Data modulation technique which allows you to transmit signals as binary inputs.
 FSK- In frequency shift keying, the frequency of the carrier signal varies with respect to the changes by the digital signal.
 ASK- Amplitude of the carrier wave which is altered in accordance with the modulating signal.
 BPSK- Referred to as the simplest form of phase shift keying using two signals separated by 180 degrees.
 Phase shift keying data is transmitted by a continuous reversal of the phase.
+In each of these step, we modulated and demolulated the signal.

 <br />